randall-frank/biomed/README.rst

 the engine between the ProDOS BI and the first file buffers (avoiding the need to manipulate HIMEM).
 It has two built-in typefaces that can be switched between at runtime.
 The source makes it pretty easy to drop in your own typeface.
-The A.B.C. editor included with FlexText can be used to generate/manipulate fonts in the correct format.
+The `A.B.C.` editor included
+with `Flex Type <https://beagle.applearchives.com/vintage-software/>`_ can be used to generate/manipulate fonts in the correct format.
 Note that fonts can be loaded from disk on the fly as well.

 There is a build script in this repo that is capable of generating a .po file from the sources.
 It requires several tools to be installed: